 Notice of Your Right to a Hearing

-These documents are delivered via 1 of these ways:
+These documents are delivered via one of these ways:

 To your place of business by certified mail